Convince Your Boss

 To do this, get specific.
 Take a look at the speakers who will be presenting, as well as the other events that will be going on throughout the week.
 Are there any talks or workshops that closely relate to your work?
 Bonus points if you can match a conference event with a specific project you’re working on.

 Next, advise them about the attendees.
 You’ll have the opportunity to network with competitors or target customers.
-Phoenix Design Week has a slew of social activities, beginning with the PHXDW 2018 Kickoff Party on Friday night.
+Phoenix Design Week has a slew of social activities, beginning with the PHXDW 2019 Kickoff Party on the Friday night preceding the PHXDW Conference.
 You’ll encounter professionals from creative industries around Arizona, making it a prime spot for establishing those important connections.

-Speaking of the schedule, the Beyond Design Conference takes place on Saturday and Sunday, with many of the supplemental events on weeknights—which means no lost company time out of your regular work week.
+Speaking of the schedule, the conference takes place on Saturday and Sunday, with many of the supplemental events on weeknights—which means no lost company time out of your regular work week.

 Taking the initiative to ask about Phoenix Design Week will demonstrate that you’re plugged into the creative industry and you want to participate.
 Your boss will appreciate that you’re looking for opportunities to improve your skills.
 It can also be a feather in a company’s cap to be seen as a local design leader by having a presence at this conference.